atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/debugging-sql-syntax-errors.md

 ---
 title: 'Debugging SQL: Syntax Errors'
 meta_title:
 section: book
 number: 100
 authors:
-- author: _people/matt.md
+- _people/matt.md
 reviewers:
 feedback_doc_url: https://docs.google.com/document/d/1gviTDfo7zo2KOm2IlgH4kaa2RB7iE17oOdwIzOdhHKE/edit?usp=sharing
-image: /assets/images/how-to-teach-people-sql/debugging-syntax/syntax_1.png
+image: "/assets/images/how-to-teach-people-sql/debugging-syntax/syntax_1.png"
 description: Learn the most common reasons you will get a SQL error due to syntax.
 is_featured: false
 img_border_on_default: false
-published: true

 ---
 When writing SQL queries there are many places where a small mistype can cause you to receive an error.
 We will review some of the most common errors due to syntax mistakes.
 Note: this article will cover how common syntax errors affect Postgresql, if you are using a different type of SQL please check the documentation for these scenarios.